CMU-17-214/f2023/labs/lab13.md

 # Lab 13 - Design Pattern Review

-In this recitation, you will provide an overview of three crucial design patterns: **Strategy**, **Template**, and **Decorator**.
-For each pattern, your task is to articulate key aspects, discuss scenarios where it is beneficial, highlight situations where it might not be the best choice, and present a UML diagram from *Santorini or past homework* that demonstrates the pattern.
+In this recitation, you will revisit three crucial design patterns: **Strategy**, **Template**, and **Decorator**.
+For each pattern, your task is to articulate key aspects, discuss scenarios where it is beneficial, highlight situations where it might not be the best choice, and demonstrate their use in UML diagram in the context of *Santorini's God Cards*.

 ## Deliverables